INSECT TREE CARE SERVICES

 Very Damaging Pest

-Black Locust Treatment
+Black Locust Borer Treatment

 Controlling this insect after an attack is challenging.
 They tend to target trees that are stressed due to drought.
 To help prevent black locust borer infestations, following the 1-2-3-2-1 lawn watering technique has proven to be exceptionally effective.
 While preventative treatments with products like Criterion or Safari can be effective, reactive treatments are often difficult and usually ineffective.
 Given the destructive nature of this insect, it is highly recommended to apply annual preventative treatments to protect black locust trees and prevent them from dying.